Skyscraper and a man holding tablet representing EMEA marketing

 There are, however, still variances in infrastructure across the EMEA regions.

-While Europe and the Middle East have decent internet infrastructure, Africa depends on cell phone technology.
+While Europe and the Middle East have decent internet infrastructure, much of Africa depends on cell phone technology.
 Morocco has the most internet users, with over 80% of the population connected.
 Other nations such as Lesotho and Nigeria have half of their population connected, though mostly by cell phones rather than desktop computers.

 When marketing in each EMEA region, it’s important to understand the digital connectivity the region has, including the devices and platforms your potential customers use.
 The best way to do this is to reach out to locals and do as much local market research as possible.